cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 the third party server can log that information.
 This enables more cross-referencing capabilities.

-Remember that security and privacy issues like this can be pretty mundane and not necessarily trendy.
+Remember that security and privacy issues like this can be mundane and not necessarily trendy.
 However, there is a trade-off.
 If we want to learn more about how users interact with library websites in order to improve usability and accessibility, then we have to have some of this data.